- Planning ahead

 If you represent an organisation or school it is possible that you already have insurance in place, but it is important to check that cleanups are covered under such insurance.

-Please note that these guidelines are issued by Belfast City Council for guidance only, and are not intended to create any legal relationship between the council and any group or individual participating in a cleanup.
+These guidelines are issued by Belfast City Council for guidance only, and are not intended to create any legal relationship between the council and any group or individual participating in a cleanup.
 Anybody who follows these guidelines does so at their own risk.

 Sample news release